Data Types and Access Specifiers in VB .Net

 Boolean

-2 (stores true or false value. we can also assign integer value to Boolean variable.
-Any Non-Zero value is considered as TRUE and zero is considered as FALSE.)
+2 (stores true or false value.
+We can also assign an integer value to a Boolean variable.
+Any Non-Zero value is considered TRUE and zero is FALSE.)

 FALSE

-stores true or false value. we can also assign integer value to Boolean variable.
+stores true or false value. we can also assign integer values to Boolean variables.
 Any Non-Zero value is considered as TRUE and zero is considered as FALSE.

 System.Boolean